Chandrashekhar (actor)

-Chandrashekhar Vaidya (7 July 1922 – 16 June 2021), known simply as Chandrashekhar, was an Indian actor and filmmaker working in the Bollywood film industry.
-He was best known for playing supporting characters in films starring Rajesh Khanna in lead roles and later for playing Arya Sumant in the epic television series Ramayan.
-He died of age-related illness on 16 June 2021, at the age of 98, though some news sources incorrectly listed his age as 97.
+Chandrashekhar Vaidya (7 July 1922 – 16 June 2021), known as Chandrashekhar, was an Indian actor and filmmaker working in the Bollywood film industry.
+He was best known for playing supporting characters in hindi films and later for playing Arya Sumant in the epic television series Ramayan.
+He died of age-related illness on 16 June 2021, at the age of 98.

 Early life

 Chandrashekhar was born in Hyderabad on 7 July 1922.
 He dropped out of college, and moved to Bombay in the early 1940s.
 He had a diploma in western dancing from the UK.